Top 10 Online Home-Based Business Ideas You Haven’t Tried Yet

 To get started on eBay you’ll need to set up an eBay business account and PayPal business account (you’ll need to go through verification which can take time).
 Then you need to define what niche of products you’re going to buy and sell through your eBay shop.
 At this point, it’s all about hunting for deals on and off the platform to then resell for a profit.
 The market can quickly change so you’ll need to constantly adjust for most niches what your buying and selling to stay profitable.

-READ ALSO: How to start Creche, Daycare and Preschool Education In Africa
+READ ALSO: How to Start Amusement and theme parks Business In Africa

 When it comes to selling, presentation of eBay listings is critical to sale volume and price.
 Make sure to have high-quality photos and provide a clear item description (condition, delivery times, and so forth).
 In many cases, the correct presentation can increase the final auction price by up to 20%.
 You also need to make sure your items are categorised correctly and have the right title, so buyers can find your item through eBay and be incentivised to click through to your product listing.
 Start small, buy products then repackage them or enhance them and sell them for profit. eBay is crowded with sellers and becoming a successful eBay merchant can be a long hard slog.
 Statistically like most businesses your destined to fail but there’s also the potential of going on to build an extremely profitable business, if you can persevere and make smart decisions.